Sleep

 Er Xian Tang (Equinox) — menopausal insomnia and frequent waking

-Pattern fit: Heart–Kidney miscommunication with yin deficiency heat and night sweats.
+Pattern fit: Heart–Kidney miscommunication with yin-deficiency heat and night sweats.

-Jia Wei Xiao Yao San (Grace & Ease) — pre-dawn waking (about 4:30–5 am)
+Jia Wei Xiao Yao San (Grace & Ease) — pre-dawn waking (~4:30–5:00 am)

 Pattern fit: yin-blood depletion with light second-half sleep and gentle anxiety.

-Pattern fit: heart qi and blood deficiency with constraint.
+Pattern fit: Heart qi/blood deficiency with constraint.

 Clinical pearls by presentation